Does Poetry Support Python Standards for Dependency Management?

 Last updated on

-Why Doesn't the Authoritative Python Packaging Guide Mention the Best Thing that's Happened to Python Packaging?How do Ruff and Pylint compare?
+Why Doesn't the Authoritative Python Packaging Guide Mention the Best Thing that's Happened to Python Packaging?How do pyenv and uv compare for Python interpreter management?